ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 ACTION_5
 ```

-We got the same algorithm.
+This is the same algorithm.
 Its behavior did not change.
-There are still five actions.
+Bash performs the same five actions one by one.
 If any of them fails, the algorithm stops.
-But the early return pattern made the code simpler and clearer.
+However, the code looks different.
+The early return pattern made it simpler and clearer.

 We use [**comments**](https://en.wikipedia.org/wiki/Comment_(computer_programming)) in the last example.
 They look like this: "# error handling".
 A comment is a string or part of a string that the interpreter ignores.
 In Bash, a comment is anything that comes after the hash symbol.